Azure/azure-sdk-for-js/sdk/identity/identity/migration-v1-v2.md

 ## Bug fixes

+The v2 release fixes the following issues:

-As part of our v2 release, we've fixed an issue in which `InteractiveBrowserCredential` on Node would sometimes cause the process to hang if there was no browser available.
+- `InteractiveBrowserCredential` on Node.js sometimes caused the process to hang if there was no browser available.

-We've also fixed an issue in which the `AZURE_AUTHORITY_HOST` environment variable was not properly picked up in Node.js.
+- The `AZURE_AUTHORITY_HOST` environment variable wasn't properly picked up in Node.js.

-Furthermore, `ClientSecretCredential`, `ClientCertificateCredential` and `UsernamePasswordCredential` now throw if the required parameters are not provided (even in JavaScript).
+Furthermore, `ClientSecretCredential`, `ClientCertificateCredential`, and `UsernamePasswordCredential` now throw if the required parameters aren't provided (even in JavaScript).

 ## Errors

 For our version two of Identity, we've renamed the error `CredentialUnavailable` to `CredentialUnavailableError`, to align with the naming convention used for error classes in the Azure SDKs in JavaScript.

-We've also introduced a new error: `AuthenticationRequiredError`, which will show up when a credential fails to authenticate silently and has the same impact on `ChainedTokenCredential` as the `CredentialUnavailableError` which is to allow the next credential in the chain to be tried.
+We've also introduced a new error, named `AuthenticationRequiredError`.
+This error will show up when a credential fails to authenticate silently and has the same impact on `ChainedTokenCredential` as the `CredentialUnavailableError`, which is to allow the next credential in the chain to be tried.

-Most importantly, errors and logged excpetions may now point to our new troubleshooting guidelines, available here: https://github.com/Azure/azure-sdk-for-js/blob/main/sdk/identity/identity/Troubleshooting.md
+Most importantly, errors and logged exceptions may now point to our new troubleshooting guidelines, available here: https://github.com/Azure/azure-sdk-for-js/blob/main/sdk/identity/identity/Troubleshooting.md

 ## New credentials

-Our version two release of the `@azure/identity` package includes three new credentials:
+Version 2 of the `@azure/identity` package includes three new credential types:

 - `AzurePowerShellCredential`, which will use the authenticated user session from the `Az.Account` PowerShell module.
 This credential will attempt to use PowerShell Core by calling `pwsh`, and on Windows it will fall back to Windows PowerShell (`powershell`) if PowerShell Core is not available.
 - `ApplicationCredential`, for use by applications which call into Microsoft Graph APIs and which have issues using `DefaultAzureCredential`.
 This credential is based on `EnvironmentCredential` and `ManagedIdentityCredential`.